Levees and River Channel

 - Read observation wells at the levees to record fluctuations of groundwater pressures.

-- Carry out activities as defined by the Emergency Action Plan for the levees.
+- Carry out activities as defined by the High Water Operations Plan for the levees.

 Conservatively, the levees reduce flood risk for a total of about $3.2 billion worth of land and buildings (not including personal property or infrastructure).
 Together, with the dams, the entire system reduces flood risk for about $5 billion worth of land and buildings.*

 *These figures are based on 2010 Census.
 Many cities, in particular, Dayton, have experienced a construction boom (apartments, condominiums, and brownstones).
 Values for those developments are not included in these figures.